kamalrajp/tech-interview-handbook/non-technical/behavioral.md

 ## Airbnb

-While loving to travel or appreciating our growth may be good answers, try to demonstrate the deep connection you have with the product.
+While loving to travel or appreciating Airbnb's growth may be good answers, try to demonstrate the deep connection you have with the product.

 - What does it mean to be you belong anywhere?
 - What large problems in the world would you solve today?